olivierpierre/comp26020-problems/lecture07/enum2/README.md

     - bitwise AND: `&` and OR `|`
     - bitwise shift, left `<<` and right `>>`
-    - etc. For more information see the *Bitwise logic and shifts operators section [here](https://en.cppreference.com/w/c/language/operator_arithmetic)
+    - etc. For more information see the *Bitwise logic and shifts operators* sections [here](https://en.cppreference.com/w/c/language/operator_arithmetic)

 To check the correctness of your program, use CS50 [sandbox](sandbox.cs50.io)